 Often, scars that occur in areas where hair grows can stand out a lot.
 Some scars are small and easy to hide, while others need scar repair.
-Scars can be found on the scalp for a number of different reasons such as an injury, however, we specialise in FUT scar repair.
+Scars can be found on the scalp for many different reasons such as an injury; however, we also specialise in FUT scar hair transplant repair.
 We use our revolutionary FUE hair transplant surgery to help disguise the appearance of FUT scars.

-If I have an inflammatory disease, can I get hair scar repair?
+IIf I have an inflammatory disease, can I have FUE scar repair?

-What will affect my chances of getting a hair transplant into scar tissue?
+What will affect my chances of getting a hair transplant on scar tissue?

-Conversely, if the scar tissue is atrophic, i.e. too thin, then the scar tissue may be too thin to hold transplanted follicles.
-This means the graft acceptance would be lower than expected and we recommend a test session to start with including detailed consultation.
+Conversely, if the scar tissue is atrophic, i.e., too thin, then the scar tissue may be too delicate to hold transplanted follicles.
+This means the graft acceptance would be lower than expected, and we recommend a test session to start with including detailed consultation.

-To get a more accurate idea of whether we can successfully cover up your scar, book a no-obligation, one-on-one consultation with one of our specialists.
+To get a more accurate idea of whether we can successfully cover up your scar, book a no-obligation consultation with one of our specialists.

 Can hair transplant scars be removed?

-Hair transplant scars as a result of follicular unit transplantation FUT cannot be removed, but they can be covered up with FUE hair transplantation.
-This involves grafting individual hair follicles into the scar tissue to hide the scar.
+Linear scars as a result of follicular unit transplantation (FUT) cannot be removed.
+However, they can be fixed with a transplant repair.
+This involves grafting individual hair follicles using donor hair from other areas of the scalp into the scar tissue to hide the scar with the FUE method.
 Other less effective methods can be used to reduce the size or noticeability of the scar.

-FUE hair transplantation is very different from the FUT procedure you may have already had.
-Although the treatments work in similar ways our revolutionary FUE method leaves the donor area with minimal scarring, which, means you will not have to worry about any further scarring issues.
+FUE hair transplant scar revision is very different from the FUT procedure you may have already had.
+Although the treatments work in similar ways, our revolutionary FUE repair method leaves the donor area with minimal scarring.
+This means you will not have to worry about any further scarring issues.